 A view of the brouser in SAVE mode:

-The layout structure of the canvas is the same for the three supported diagram types.
+The layout structure of the canvas is the same for the two supported diagram types.

 The nodes are positioned on a rectangular dynamic grid that consists of